San Lorenzo Probate Lawyer

 Attorney Peter Phuong Luong has practiced estate planning and probate law in California since 2011.
 He holds a Master of Laws and is admitted to the State Bar of California.
 Peter is a member of the California Lawyers Association and the Alameda County Bar Association.
 He brings a detail-oriented approach to every case and treats each estate as if it were his own family’s.

-Bilingual Service and Free Consultations
+Bilingual Service and Consultations

 Peter is fluent in English and Vietnamese, which makes a meaningful difference for Bay Area families who need legal guidance in their first language.
-We offer free consultations for probate matters.
+We offer consultations for probate matters.
 You can sit down with us, explain the situation, and get a clear picture of what the process will involve before you commit to anything.

 “I am appreciated what Peter helped me to prepare ‘Affidavit-Death of Trustee’ and ‘Grant Deed to Beneficiary’.
 He is knowledgeable and detailed.
 I highly recommend Peter to anyone who needs help to carry out a living trust for distributing a property.” ⭐⭐⭐⭐⭐